- Bachelor's of Science, Nursing, University of Utah

 - Doctor of Nursing Practice, Family Practice, University of Utah .
 Project: Improving the Provision of Health Care for LGBTQ+ Patients

 In 2016, Cara received her Bachelor of Science, Nursing degree from the University of Utah College of Nursing.
 She began her nursing career as a medical/surgical float nurse for the University of Utah Hospital in Salt Lake City, Utah.
 She remained in this position for almost five years, rotating through 17 unique medical/surgical units within the University of Utah Hospital and Huntsman Cancer Hospital.

-In 2021, Cara began her career at the University of Utah College of Nursing in the Faculty Practice Division, serving as a Nurse Practitioner for the Juvenile Justice Services contract.
+In 2021, Cara began her career at the University of Utah College of Nursing in the Practice and Community Collaboration Division, serving as a Nurse Practitioner for the Juvenile Justice & Youth Services contract.
 Within this role, she provides health care to incarcerated youth in the state of Utah.
 She has particular interest in sexually transmitted infection screening and treatment, as well as human trafficking.
-In 2022, Cara joined the College of Nursing as faculty, where she splits her time between teaching in the Doctorate of Nursing program, and practicing with Juvenile Justice Youth Services.
+In 2022, Cara joined the College of Nursing as faculty, where she splits her time between teaching in the Doctorate of Nursing program, Master's of Nursing Education program, and practicing with Juvenile Justice & Youth Services.